NSU-SU19CSE299S02/SU19CSE299S02G01NSU/README.md

 Now, you have your own copy of this application!

 ## Path for Future Work
-* Add search functionality
+* Add Machine Learning to Teach the App for faster and accurate result
 * Add unit tests for both backend and frontend
-* Ability to change the name and logo of the site from admin panel.
+* Ability to modify user name and address
 * Make the installation process more interactive
 * Add multiple theme support.